-Gabon’s economic freedom score is 57.8, making its economy the 99th freest in the 2013 Index.
-Its overall score is 1.4 points higher than last year, reflecting notable improvements in investment freedom, labor freedom, and freedom from corruption.
+Gabon’s economic freedom score is 57.8, making its economy the 105th freest in the 2014 Index.
+Its overall score is unchanged from last year, with improvements in business freedom and the management of government spending counterbalanced by deteriorations in freedom from corruption and monetary freedom.
 Gabon is ranked 14th out of 46 countries in the Sub-Saharan Africa region, and its overall score is lower than the world average.

-In 1968, President Omar Bongo declared Gabon a one-party state.
-He ruled until his death in 2009 when his son, Ali Ben Bongo, replaced him.
-The 1991 constitution ushered in reforms, including multi-party democracy with freedom of assembly and the press, but the democratic process remains deeply flawed.
+President Omar Bongo ruled Gabon from 1967 until his death in 2009 when his son, Ali Ben Bongo, replaced him.
+Reforms under a 1991 constitution included multi-party democracy with freedom of assembly and the press, but the democratic process remains deeply flawed.
 In December 2011, Bongo’s Gabonese Democratic Party won elections that were boycotted by opposition parties.
 In February 2012, Raymond Ndong Sima became prime minister.
-Gabon is Africa’s third-largest oil producer.
-In 2006, oil accounted for over 50 percent of GDP, over 60 percent of government revenues, and over 80 percent of exports, but oil revenue is controlled by the state, and investment has stagnated.
+In 2006, oil accounted for over 50 percent of GDP, over 60 percent of government revenues, and over 80 percent of exports.
+Oil revenue is controlled by the state, and investment has stagnated.
 Forestry and minerals are also important.
 The government has pledged to increase transparency and is trying to diversify the economy.
 GDP grew more than 6 percent per year between 2010 and 2012.

 The overall business environment remains burdensome.
 Starting a new business takes seven procedures and slightly less than a month on average.
-Licensing requirements take over 200 days to complete.
+Licensing requirements take over 150 days to complete.
 Labor regulations are outdated and not applied consistently.
-Although inflation is low, the state influences prices through subsidies to state-owned enterprises and directly controls the prices of other products.
+The state influences prices through subsidies to state-owned enterprises and direct control of the prices of other products.

-Gabon’s trade-weighted average tariff is quite high at 14.5 percent, and some agricultural imports are restricted.
-The poor legal system, political influence, and inadequate infrastructure still impede investment growth.
-The underdeveloped financial sector remains state-controlled.
+Gabon’s average tariff rate is 14.5 percent.
+Foreign investors may have a difficult time navigating the country’s legal and regulatory systems.
+The underdeveloped financial sector, dominated by banks, remains state-controlled.
 Credit costs are high, and access to financing is scarce.
 The government controls long-term lending through the state-owned development bank.